MiSTer-devel/Vectrex_MiSTer/README.md

 Supports both digital and analog joystick/gamepad

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
-Copy *.vec files into Vectrex folder.
+Copy *.vec/*.bin files to Vectrex folder.

-### Notes:
-Sometimes core hangs on ROM loading, so simply press the user button or re-load the ROM.